-and at least some of the content from the following substrands of Stage 5.3:
+and at least some of the Content from the following substrands of Stage 5.3:

-- Non-linear relationships - Properties of Geometrical Shapes.
+- Non-linear relationships - Properties of Geometrical Shapes

-Students may not study the Mathematics Advanced course in conjunction with the Mathematics Standard 1 or the Mathematics Standard 2 course.
+Exclusions: Mathematics Standard 1 or the Mathematics Standard 2 course.

 - The Mathematics Advanced course is a calculus based course focused on developing student awareness of mathematics as a unique and powerful way of viewing the world to investigate order, relation, pattern, uncertainty and generality. - The Mathematics Extension 1 Year 11 course includes the Mathematics Advanced Year 11 course.
 The Mathematics Extension 1 Year 12 course includes the Mathematics Advanced Year 12 course. - All students studying the Mathematics Advanced course will sit for an HSC examination.